 The VLT Survey Telescope (VST) is one of the most efficient wide-field optical imagers, significantly contributing to our understanding of the universe.
 By capturing the night sky with unprecedented precision, VST has provided astronomers with valuable data covering a wide range of astrophysical phenomena, from distant galaxies and galaxy clusters to objects within our own Milky Way.

 We are pleased to announce the first data release, OMEGACAM_INAF DR1.
-The dataset, gathered using high-resolution imaging techniques, spans a wide range of celestial objects, from distant galaxies’ clusters to nearby galaxies and star clusters.
-The observations have been conducted by using almost all the VST filters, e.g. u,g,r,i,z,H_⍺, allowing for precise photometric measurements and detailed color analyses of the captured objects, enhancing the dataset’s utility for researchers exploring various astrophysical phenomena.
+The datasets, gathered using high-resolution imaging techniques, spans a wide range of celestial objects, from distant galaxies’ clusters to nearby galaxies and star clusters.
+The observations have been conducted by using almost all the VST filters, e.g. u,g,r,i,z,H⍺, allowing for precise photometric measurements and detailed color analyses of the captured objects, enhancing the dataset’s utility for researchers exploring various astrophysical phenomena.
 It consists of:

 Reduced single-epoch images